dougajmcdonald/holt-village-hall/content/blog/auction-march.md

 ---
 path: /blog/auction-march
 date: 2020-03-21T18:00:00.000Z
-title: Auction March
+title: POSTPONED - Auction
 image: ../assets/bill-oxford-OXGhu60NwxU-unsplash.jpg
 draft: false
 ---

-Holt Village Hall will be hosting the Collectables & Household Auction on the 21st of March.
+VILLAGE HALL NOTICE

+Please note the Village Hall auction scheduled for this coming Saturday, 21st March has been postponed until further notice.
+In view of the latest government guidance we feel it would be irresponsible to proceed with this event.

 ![Auction Gavel](../assets/bill-oxford-OXGhu60NwxU-unsplash.jpg)

 <!-- end -->

+Holt Village Hall will be hosting the Collectables & Household Auction on the 21st of March.

 ## Viewing